 (7) Provide Active Kindness Encouragers

-Set up at least one means for students to actively promote kindness in their classroom and around the school.
+Set up at least one way for students to actively promote kindness in their classroom and around the school.

 There are so many great kindness activities that can become and ongoing part of your positive classroom.